lucaslk10/js-stacks-and-queues/README.md

 # Data Structure with JS
-Stacks and Queues Dasta Structure using Javascript
+Stacks and Queues Data Structure using Javascript